JAEGER2K/lenie/README.md

     $ git clone myuser@myserver.net:myblog/git mybloglocal

 This will create the repository in *~/blogs/mybloglocal* and right now this will be an empty repository.
-You add a markdown text-file, via *git add*, commit that additions to the repository via *git commit* and send it to the remote via *git push*.
+You add a markdown text-file, via *git add*, commit that addition to the repository via *git commit* and send it to the remote via *git push*.

 ### Useful optional things